abeni-al7/aben-wc/docs/architecture.md

 ## 4. Design Decisions

 -   **Dependency Injection**: The `FileService` is injected into `FileIO`.
 This promotes loose coupling and makes the controller easier to test (e.g., by mocking the service).
--   **Standard Library**: The project relies heavily on Go's standard library (`flag`, `os`, `bytes`, `strings`, `unicode/utf8`), avoiding unnecessary external dependencies for core functionality.
+-   **Standard Library**: The project relies heavily on Go's standard library (`flag`, `os`, `bufio`, `unicode`), avoiding unnecessary external dependencies for core functionality.
--   **In-Memory Processing**: The application reads the entire file content into memory (`io.ReadAll`) before processing.
-This simplifies the implementation of the service layer, allowing it to operate on pure byte slices (`[]byte`).
-While this approach is simple and effective for small to medium-sized files, it may not be suitable for extremely large files that exceed available memory.
+-   **Streaming Processing**: The application reads the file content incrementally using `bufio.Reader`.
+This allows the application to handle large files efficiently without loading the entire content into memory.